 “Mike, don’t do this… please stop… please…”

 In fury he slammed the cassette on his desk and grabbed his desk lamp.
 Lifting the lamp high above his head, he brought it down on the cassette, crushing it.
 Tears flew as he hurled the lamp against the wall, leaving a huge gash.
 El kept crying.
 He would have done the same to her copy of the tape, but it was at Hopper’s.
 She had taken it home that morning.
-That enraged him even more.
-He grabbed her and pulled her up close: “You tore out my heart!
-You tore it right out!
-You fucking killed me!”
-He let go of her and fell to his knees.
-He had never cried like this in his life.
-“Why?” he sobbed.
-“Why would you do this to me?
-Why –“
+That enraged him more.
+He grabbed her and pulled her up close, hardly hearing himself as he sobbed indictments: she had torn out his heart, killed him, and how, how could she do that —

 He stood up and called to her in the black cold: “El?”

 Something made noise by the shattered window.
 A thick flapping noise.